 Please note: your plan's specialty drug list may be updated periodically.
-Amounts paid for your benefit for an eligible medication, including amounts paid by a manufacturer copayment assistance program, shall not be counted toward any member deductible or any member OOP maximum (MOOP)† obligation, unless otherwise required by law.
+Amounts paid for your benefit for an eligible medication, including amounts paid by a manufacturer copayment assistance program, shall not be counted toward any member deductible or any member maximum out-of-pocket (MOOP) obligation, unless otherwise required by law.